Moz Local vs Yext

 Moz Local’s API is limited to read operations and basic webhooks.
 For robust custom integrations, Yext’s full REST API and developer ecosystem are required.
 This is a deliberate design choice reflecting SMB vs. enterprise positioning.

-Moz Local works well for agencies serving 20-50 clients at affordable scale.
+Moz Local works well for agencies serving SMB clients at affordable per-location scale.
 Yext’s white-label platform with revenue sharing models is purpose-built for agencies serving enterprise clients.
 Choose based on your average account value and deployment complexity.

 Moz Local: 2-7 days for setup and first sync.
 Yext: 4-12 weeks including discovery, data audit, API integration, testing, and staff training.
 Implementation complexity justifies Yext’s timeline.